 Q uick question: What if Warren Buffett offered you $500,000 for your blog tomorrow?
 Would you sell it?

 Do you even know how much your blog is worth?
-You spent a lot of time starting, writing, optimizing, and growing it.
+You spent a lot of time starting a blog, writing, optimizing, and growing it.
 Are you willing to hand it over to someone else?

 That’s a tough question.
 Knowing how much your blog is worth can help you decide.